- Description

 Details

-The marvelous Mizuna is an oriental wonder!
-It grows as a large rosette of finely serrated, feathery leaves, which are dark, glossy green, similar to rocket leaves.
+The marvelous Mizuna is an oriental wonder - characterised by its rosettes of finely serrated, feathery leaves, which are dark, glossy green, similar to rocket leaves.
 A very hardy plant, being both heat and cold tolerant, it usually grows better in moist conditions.

 The flavour is fresh but not overpowering and a characteristic peppery-cabbage flavour.
 It can be used raw in salads or cooked for stir-fries or soups.
 The young flowering stems can be cooked like broccoli.